 At Langer & Langer, we have spent over 40 years fighting for Indiana families affected by hospital negligence.
 If you believe a hospital’s mistake caused your injury, contact us for a free case review today.

-Yes, if you were injured because a hospital failed to meet the accepted standard of care, you have a valid malpractice case.
+Yes.
+If you were injured because a hospital failed to meet the accepted standard of care under Indiana law, you may have a valid hospital malpractice case.
 Hospital malpractice occurs when preventable errors cause serious harm that could have been avoided with proper procedures, supervision, or communication.
 A legal evaluation is the quickest way to determine whether your case qualifies.

 You may have a hospital malpractice claim if:

 In hospital malpractice cases, more than one person or organization may be responsible.
+Hospitals in Valparaiso and Porter County are held to strict standards under Indiana’s Medical Malpractice Act (Ind.
+Code § 34-18), which defines liability and procedural requirements.
 Liability can fall on doctors, nurses, or even the hospital itself, depending on who made the mistake and how it happened.
 Our attorneys carefully examine every detail to find out who should be held accountable.

 Those who may be liable include: